fan-ziqi/rl_sar/README.md

 **Version Select: [ROS-Noetic](https://github.com/fan-ziqi/rl_sar/tree/main) | [ROS2-Foxy/Humble](https://github.com/fan-ziqi/rl_sar/tree/ros2)**

+> [!IMPORTANT]
+> This repository continuously maintains the ROS1 C++ version, while the ROS2 and Python versions have not been updated in sync, which may result in missing or inconsistent features.
+Therefore, it is recommended to use the ROS1 C++ version to obtain the latest features and bug fixes.

 This repository provides a framework for simulation verification and physical deployment of robot reinforcement learning algorithms, suitable for quadruped robots, wheeled robots, and humanoid robots. "sar" stands for "simulation and real"

 feature: